Skip to content

 You will be required to give two weeks' notice to end a service and you will pay your contribution for this notice period.
 For example, if you provide one week's notice you will still be required to pay for the remaining week of the two-week notice period.

-If you need to cancel a home care visit as a one-off, for example, where you have other plans for that day, you will need to speak to your care agency to confirm how much notice you need to give them.
+If you need to cancel a home care visit as a one-off, for example, where you have other plans for that day, you will need to give at least two weeks' notice to your care agency.
 If no notice is given you will still be charged for this visit.

 Two care workers at a visit